 The collection was created, for the most part, as a result of contributions of MOLLUS members, their families, and the leading citizens of the time.
 President Rutherford B. Hayes was the first President of what was then called the War Library and Museum.
 This provenance means that the personal stories, as well as, the war stories of these men can be told through the uniforms, diaries, weapons and other belongings in the collection.
 A bullet-struck pocket watch and bloody handkerchief tell as powerful a tale of the experience of battle, as the rifle and bayonet; a scrapbook with a letter from home and a lock of hair, as meaningful as a flag tattered by battle.

 History is measured in moments, but made by people.
 And not just “great” people, but ordinary ones, who often accomplish extraordinary things and, through their actions, become agents of change.
-Through its exhibits, living history presentations, and educational programs, the new Civil War Museum of Philadelphia will enable visitors to encounter some of these individuals, be inspired by their experiences, and come away better informed with new and broader understandings of the Civil War and America in the 19th century.
-It will also act as a “gateway” to the rich 19th century and Civil War collections, institutions and history of the region.
+The collection of the Civil War Museum of Philadelphia enables us today to encounter some of these individuals, be inspired by their experiences, and come away better informed with new and broader understandings of the Civil War and America in the 19th century.